Call API Using Authorization Code Flow with PKCE

 Browser-Based vs. Native Login Flows on Mobile Devices

-When developing a native application, such as an app running on iOS or Android, you can choose between the following login flows: native, or browser-based.
+When developing a native mobile application, such as an iOS or Android application, you can choose between the following login flows: native, or browser-based.

 When using a browser-based login flow, the user is shown a web browser and redirected to the Auth0 login page, where they can either sign up or log in.
 For example, an iOS application opens a SafariViewController or Android application opens a Custom Chrome Tab.

 When using a native login flow, the user signs up or enters their credentials directly into the app.

-If you have a suite of mobile applications (such as Google Drive, Google Docs/Sheets, YouTube, and so on), you might want to automatically log the user into all of them if they log into any one app.
+If you have several mobile applications (such as Google Drive, Google Docs/Sheets, YouTube, and so on), you might want to automatically log the user into all of them if they log into any one app.

-If your suite uses a wholly native experience, your users have to enter their credentials for each of your apps.
-However, if you use a browser-based UX, you can implement SSO to reduce the number of times the user has to log in.
+If your applications use a wholly native experience, your users have to enter their credentials for each application.
+However, if you use a browser-based login flow you can implement Refresh TokensSingle Sign-on (SSO), reducing the number of times the user has to log in.

 Google is currently investing in the ability to synchronize sessions across devices called Google SmartLock.
 This allows users to sign in using one device or desktop/laptop computer and automatically sync their session across all of their devices.